Compare Providers

 Cell-level analysis: Only AVILOO provides a full cell-level heatmap showing the condition of every individual cell with severity indicators.
 This matters because a battery pack can show acceptable overall health while individual cells are degrading — and those cells cause failures.
 Moba offers some cell-level data but does not provide the comprehensive heatmap visualisation.

 Energy-based SoH: AVILOO uses an energy-based State of Health methodology rather than relying solely on capacity metrics.
-This provides a more accurate picture of real-world battery performance and range capability.
+This provides a comprehensive picture of real-world battery performance and range capability, measuring usable energy rather than theoretical capacity alone.
 Other providers primarily use capacity-based metrics or proprietary scoring systems.

 Accuracy: Only AVILOO publishes a verified accuracy figure (+/-3%), independently validated through the TUV certification process.
 No other provider in this comparison publishes a validated accuracy tolerance.